All spoilers are unmarked.

 Another member of the Rebellion Cadre.
 She initially was the chief of security at the Force Metal Research Facility until Epsilon convinced her to join him.
 She seemed to share a tender relationship with Scarface, only giving him 'permission' to use her key.

-- Dominatrix: She even coos for Zero to come 'play with her' while she's whipping him.
+- Dressed Like a Dominatrix: She even coos for Zero to come 'play with her' while she's whipping him.

 - Harping on About Harpies: Is based on this.

 - High-HeelFace Turn: And an example that's not turning against the group she was working with, but rather affirming that, while their goals are dangerous, their hearts are in the right place.
 It's the Treacherous Advisor on the Federation end that had them branded Maverick so he could take their goods and become a god with it that was the real bastard to worry about.

 - Redemption Equals Death/Heroic Sacrifice: Leaves the atmosphere with the Supra-Force metal after the final battle, blowing herself up with it so that it can never be used for harm again.

 - Took a Level in Kindness: In the ending, she had redeemed herself and apologized to X afterwards before she sacrifices herself.